 Although the holder of an intermediate or provisional license has considerably more freedom to drive than the holder of a permit, the remaining restrictions on the intermediate license can be significant.
 It can be tempting to take a car out after curfew, or to drive some friends to an event.

-However, as with a permit, the violation of the restrictions placed on the provisional license may result in supsension or revocation of the license, and may result in a costly ticket and trip to traffic court.
-In some states, a violation of driver's restrictions can potentially be charged as a criminal misdmeanor.
+However, as with a permit, the violation of the restrictions placed on the provisional license may result in suspension or revocation of the license, and may result in a costly ticket and trip to traffic court.
+In some states, a violation of driver's restrictions can potentially be charged as a criminal misdemeanor.